 - Seal air leaks by caulking window frames, weatherstripping doors and window sashes, and sealing around any vents or utility holes that lead to the outside.

-- Without any extra sources of heat creeping into your home, your air conditioner have an easier time keeping your home cool and comfortable.
+- Without any extra sources of heat creeping into your home, your air conditioner has an easier time keeping your home cool and comfortable.

 Professional assessments can help